vzachari/IronSmithQSM/README.md

 # Ironsmith QSM

 Copyright (C) 2020 Valentinos Zachariou, University of Kentucky (see LICENSE file for more details).
-Third party software provided with Ironsmith QSM are subject to their own licenses and copyrights (see section 7 for details).
+Third party software provided with Ironsmith are subject to their own licenses and copyrights (see section 7 for details).

 #### This software has been developed for research purposes only and is not a clinical tool.